courtney-sims/pandas/README.md

 # Currently working on
-Linting python files (3 test files left!) and organizing the doc tree.
+I just added linting and some organization to the doc tree.
+Next up is improving the quality of the code.

 # For the future
-Improve code quality.
 Review CD.
 How to deal with secrets (i.e. terraform aws keys).
 Add more fun stuff about pandas to explore flask further!